Do Colleges Make Money From Athletics?

 Finally, Division I includes 97 schools without football programs.
 All of them had a negative net revenue in 2019, with a median loss of $14.4 million.
 And not one college in the NCAA's Division II or III saw their revenues exceed expenses that year.

-In total, then, only 25 of the approximately 1,100 schools across 102 conferences in the NCAA made money on college sports last year.
-That's because the cost of running an entire athletics program, which can feature as many as 40 sports, almost always exceeds the revenue generated by the marquee attractions of football and basketball.
+In total, then, only 25 of the approximately 1,100 schools across 102 conferences in the NCAA made money on college sports in 2019.
+That's because the cost of running an entire athletics program, which can feature as many as40 sports, almost always exceeds the revenue generated by the marquee attractions of football and basketball.

 The Role of College Basketball in the NCAA